code-differently/css-box-layout/README.md

 #### Person 4

-1. Positiion elements
+1. Position elements
-2. Float
+2. Float the image to the right
-3.

 ## Media Queries